History of Pomona College in Timeline

 2008: Alma Mater Controversy

-In 2008, it was discovered that Pomona's alma mater may have been written for a blackface minstrel show, leading to the college ceasing to sing it at convocation and commencement.
+In 2008, it was discovered that Pomona's alma mater may have been written for a blackface minstrel show in 1910, leading the college to stop singing it at convocation and commencement.

 Between 2009 and 2018, the top destinations for Pomona College graduates were the University of California, Los Angeles; the University of California, Berkeley; Harvard University; the University of Southern California; and Stanford University.